 - Your condition prevents you from doing any substantial amount of work, and

 If you fit these requirements, and you have medical documentation to support your claim, it does not strictly matter what type of condition you have.
 Physical injuries, neurological disorders, back pain, diseases like cancer, and even mental disorders can count as disabilities.
-However, the SSA has an official list of conditions that are known to cause disabilities, and if your condition is on this list it’s easier to qualify.
+However, the SSA has an official list of conditions that commonly cause disabilities, and if your condition is on this list it’s easier to qualify.

 Some of the most common SSDI cases we help with involve bipolar disorder, Crohn’s disease, diabetes, fibromyalgia, and lupus.